 The specific mussel investigation was conducted at the survey site UC0, where most living U. crassus were found during the overview investigation.
-On the 20 meter stretch screened thoroughly for mussels, a total of 325 living mussels was found, with an average of 16 mussels per investigated meter (Fig. 16, Table 1).
+On the 20 m stretch screened thoroughly for mussels, a total of 325 living mussels was found, with an average of 16 mussels per investigated meter (Fig. 16, Appendix II).

-Among three whole shells and eight shell valves of U. crassus, one living individual with a length of > 30 mm was found (Fig. 16D, Table 1).
-No further living individual was detected during an extended search 20 m up- and downstream of the survey site for 30 minutes.
+Among three whole shells and eight shell valves of U. crassus, one living individual with a length of > 30 mm was found (Fig. 16D, Appendix II).
+No further living U. crassus was detected during an extended search 20 m up- and downstream of the survey site for 30 minutes.
 Hence, extrapolating the results from the specific investigation to a 100 m river stretch results in an intermediate abundance of 5-20 individuals/100m of living U. crassus and a high shell abundance of > 20 individuals/100m.
-These results are in line with the results from the overview investigation.